Indian mathematics: Kerala School

-Narayana Pandit is a 14th century mathematician who composed two important mathematical works, an arithmetical treatise, Ganita Kaumudi, and an algebraic treatise, Bijganita Vatamsa.
-Narayana is also thought to be the author of an elaborate commentary of Bhaskara II's Lilavati, titled Karmapradipika (or Karma-Paddhati).
-Madhava of Sangamagrama (c.
-1340–1425) was the founder of the Kerala School.
-Although it is possible that he wrote Karana Paddhati a work written sometime between 1375 and 1475, all we really know of his work comes from works of later scholars.

 Parameshvara (c.
 1370–1460) wrote commentaries on the works of Bhaskara I, Aryabhata and Bhaskara II.
 His Lilavati Bhasya, a commentary on Bhaskara II's Lilavati, contains one of his important discoveries: a version of the mean value theorem.
 Nilakantha Somayaji (1444–1544) composed the Tantra Samgraha (which 'spawned' a later anonymous commentary Tantrasangraha-vyakhya and a further commentary by the name Yuktidipaika, written in 1501).
 He elaborated and extended the contributions of Madhava.

 Citrabhanu (c.
 1530) was a 16th-century mathematician from Kerala who gave integer solutions to 21 types of systems of two simultaneous algebraic equations in two unknowns.
 These types are all the possible pairs of equations of the following seven forms:

 For each case, Citrabhanu gave an explanation and justification of his rule as well as an example.
 Some of his explanations are algebraic, while others are geometric.
 Jyesthadeva (c.
 1500–1575) was another member of the Kerala School.
 His key work was the Yukti-bhāṣā (written in Malayalam, a regional language of Kerala).
 Jyesthadeva presented proofs of most mathematical theorems and infinite series earlier discovered by Madhava and other Kerala School mathematicians.

+Others

+Narayana Pandit was a 14th century mathematician who composed two important mathematical works, an arithmetical treatise, Ganita Kaumudi, and an algebraic treatise, Bijganita Vatamsa.
+Ganita Kaumudi is one of the most revolutionary works in the field of combinatorics with developing a method for systematic generation of all permutations of a given sequence.

+In his Ganita Kaumudi Narayana proposed the following problem on a herd of cows and calves:

+Translated into the modern mathematical language of recurrence sequences: